 Cigarette smoke not only damages your body, it also gets soaked up in your car’s interior.
 The smell of cigarette smoke is difficult to remove, so it makes more sense to skip lighting up in the car altogether.
 If you quickly browse the cars for sale section of any classified website, many of the ads boast that they were not owned by a smoker.
-No matter how much febreeze is used, the scent lingers.
-A car that is stained by cigarette smoke is also more likely to be driven by a reckless driver who does not car for its upkeep in other ways.
+No matter how much Febreeze is used, the scent lingers.
+A car that is stained by cigarette smoke is also more likely to be driven by a reckless driver who does not care for its upkeep in other ways.

 Avoid Driving and Eating